Where's Your Follow-Through Breaking? — KwanHoward.com

 Did they explicitly commit — or did you assume the yes?

-After communicating a standard or correction, how do you close the conversation?
+After communicating a standard, correction, handoff, or expectation, how do you close the conversation?

 Answer required

-When an employee nods or says "okay" during a conversation, what does that mean to you?
+When someone nods or says "okay" during a conversation, what does that mean to you?

 Answer required

-If an employee doesn't follow through, can you point to a specific moment where they said they would?
+If someone does not follow through, can you point to a specific moment where they said they would?

 Answer required

-How would your team describe the difference between a conversation with you and a real commitment?
+How would the people you depend on describe the difference between a conversation with you and a real commitment?

 Answer required